astroDimitrios/Astronomy/AstPy-006 Sunspots/README.md

 ## Intro

 Identification of sunspots in SDO HMI continuum images.
-Calculation of the sidereal and synodic rotation periods of the sun.
+Calculation of the sidereal and synodic rotation periods of the Sun.
 Automatic identification and tracking of sunspots using SunPy.

-**sunspots.ipynb** will let students calculate the rotation period of the sun using interactive SDO images.
-There is a prettier Plotly version of this notebook but it's much larger in filesize and takes longer to plot the SunPy maps.
+**sunspots.ipynb** will let students calculate the rotation period of the Sun using interactive SDO images.

+**sun.yml** is a basic env setup that I used to test the code.

 **theorySunspots.ipynb** explores some of the theory/maths behind the sunspots motion.
-The non-interactive **theorySunspots.py** creates the figures prefixed with ***theory***.
+The non-interactive **theorySunspots.py** creates the figures prefixed with ***theory*** in the ***figures*** directory.

-All the SDO HMI images are in the ***images*** directory.
+All the SDO HMI images are in the ***images*** directory (after 1st run of code).
 The ***data*** directory contains data from **sunspotsAuto.py**.
 Figures (gifs, pngs etc) are stored in the ***figures*** directory.

+## NOTE

+The **.py** files, including the one to automatically track sunspots, are no longer maintained so will not receive any fixes or updates.
+There are old Plotly versions of these notebooks that are also no longer maintained.

 **sunspotsAuto.py** lets you automatically identify sunspots in an image using **stara.py** (from [Cadair](https://github.com/Cadair/sunspot_experiments/blob/master/stara.py)) and also create tracks/paths  of the sunspots over time and uses the tracks to calcualte the sideral rotation period at different latitudes.